All Products

 2. Query metrics:

-1. Click the image icon in the upper-left corner of the Grafana page and, in the navigation pane on the left, click Dashboards.
+1. Click the image icon in the upper-left corner of the Grafana page, then click Dashboards in the navigation pane on the left.

-2. Click New > New dashboard on the right side of the Dashboards page to create a new dashboard.
+2. On the Dashboards page, click New > New dashboard on the right to create a new dashboard.

 3. Click + Add visualization and select the data source that you just created.

 4. On the Edit Panel page, click the Query tab.
-In the A area, select _name_ and the metric name in the Label filters field.
-For example, to query the model token consumption model_usage:
+In the A section, select _name_ and the metric name from the Label filters field.
+The following example shows how to query model token consumption using the model_usage metric:

 Example